How to Connect with Customers

 This approach also extends to seeking customer feedback.
 Changing aspects of service based on feedback or personally asking individual customers for their opinions shows that their opinion is valued and heard.

-Thanks to Sarah Aldridge at Odigo
+Contributed by: Sarah Aldridge at Odigo

 12. Offer Personalized Experiences

 Offering personalized experiences is a great way to connect with customers.
 Nowadays, customers not only appreciate but also expect personalized experiences, so it’s key for contact centres to tailor interactions to each customer.

 This could include using their name, referencing previous interactions, and/or making personalized recommendations based on their preferences.